-Definition of safeguarding from Keeping Children Safe in Education (KCSIE) (DfE: September 2023): This is defined as protecting children from maltreatment; preventing impairment of children's mental and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
+Definition of safeguarding from Keeping Children Safe in Education (DfE: September 2024): This is defined as protecting children from maltreatment; preventing impairment of children's mental and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; providing help and support to meet the needs of children as soon as problems emerge; protecting children from maltreatment, inside or outside the home, including online; and taking action to enable all children to have the best outcomes.
 Children include everyone under the age of 18.